 Jan 29, 2020

-Posted by Harriet Brice, Technology Manager, Marine Diesel Engine Oils, Ian Bown, Technology Manager, Marine Diesel Engine Oils, Simon Tarrant, Global Business Manager, Large Engines
+Posted by Harriet Brice, Technology Manager, Marine Diesel Engine Oils, Ian Bown, Technical Manager, Marine Diesel Engine Oils, Simon Tarrant, Global Business Manager, Large Engines

 In part one of our article on very low-sulfur fuel oil (VLSFO), we looked at the role of lubricants and additives and factors to consider when selecting the right lubricant.